amergenthale/myProject/notebook-log.md

 Three conserved genes were selected for phylogenetic analysis:

-- rpsJ
+- rpsJ (ribosomal protein S10)
-- rplC
+- rplC (ribosomal protein L3)
-- rplD
+- rplD  (ribosomal protein L4)

-These genes are commonly used in bacterial phylogenetics and are present across all selected genomes.
+These genes encode components of the bacterial ribosome and are essential for protein synthesis.
+Because they are highly conserved across bacteria but still accumulate mutations over time, they are well-suited for reconstructing evolutionary relationships.
+Their presence in all genomes ensures comparability across taxa, while their variation provides phylogenetic signal.

 # Data Organization